Soohyeon-Bae/PDF-tag-extractor/README.md

-# OCR-PDF-Tag-Extraction
+# PDF-Tag-Extraction

-This repository provides a framework for extracting text from PDF documents using Optical Character Recognition (OCR) and processing the extracted text with regular expressions to filter out unwanted information.
+This repository provides a framework for extracting text from PDF documents and processing the extracted text with regular expressions to filter out unwanted information.

 ## Table of Contents